OpenDSA/OpenDSA/README.md

 You can also re-compile the documentation by going to the "Doc" directory and typing "make".
 The result will then be in "Doc/manual".

+## Common Errors

+Make sure that you have started Docker before running of the Makefile commands.

+If you are on Windows, you may run into issues with line endings.
+If you do, simply open Git Bash and run `$ dos2unix filename` to fix them.
+This will most likely happen on a script file.

+If you are on Windows, you may run into issues with any `docker exec` commands (such as `make ssh`).
+To solve them, you may have to start any such command with `winpty`.

+If any of the python packages (or any of the ruby gems) have been upgraded since the last time the container has been run, you will need to run `docker-compose build` before you `docker-compose up`.

 ## Directory Structure